Have You Been Paying Attention?

 Have You Been Paying Attention? (abbreviated as HYBPA?) is an Australian panel game television quiz show on Network 10.
 The series, which is produced by Working Dog Productions, is a mix of news and comedy which sees host Tom Gleisner quiz five guests (of whom Ed Kavalee and Sam Pang are permanent panellists) on the week's top news stories.

+The format was adapted from a quiz segment in an early version of Cup Fever! on Triple M, when Rob Sitch heard the quiz while waiting to go on air for his live cross.
+After the cross, Sitch noted that the quiz "[wasn't] a bad idea for a show", and the quiz became initially part of the podcast version of Cup Fever!, before being developed into Have You Been Paying Attention.

 Despite a disappointing start in ratings, and initially a change in timeslot and format, the series has proven to be a consistent performer for Network Ten, having its ratings increase with successive seasons and receiving critical acclaim.
-The show has won a total of nine Logie Awards, for Most Popular Entertainment Program (2017), Most Outstanding Entertainment Program (2017 and 2019), Most Popular Comedy Program (2018, 2019, 2022 and 2023) and Best Comedy Entertainment Program (2024 and 2025).
+The show has won a total of 10 Logie Awards, for Most Popular Entertainment Program (2017), Most Outstanding Entertainment Program (2017 and 2019), Most Popular Comedy Program (2018, 2019, 2022 and 2023) and Best Comedy Entertainment Program (2024, 2025 and 2026).

 Format

 The series sees the host ask guests a range of news-related questions.
 In turn, guests frequently give humorous or satirical answers, but only correct answers are awarded points.
 Guests receive 10 points for correct answers but are not deducted any points for incorrect answers.
 The series has also become known for its banter between its serious moderator and its not as serious contestants, as well as between the contestants themselves.
 In addition to questions regarding the previous week's events, the contestants are also quizzed in various other games.
 Generally, two of these segments are played in each episode.